DanielDavis5/PackageManager-Virtual/README.md

     query( pattern:string ): Array

 Where 'pattern' is any valid Perl regular expression.
-The return value is an Array of package-info whose names match 'pattern'.
+The return value is an Array of package\_info whose names match 'pattern'.

 ### INSTALL

 Installs a specified package.

-    install( package:package-info ): error-code
+    install( package:package_info ): error_code

-Where package defines the package to be installed.
-The 'version' key of the package may be omitted.
+Where 'package' defines the package to be installed.
+The 'version' key of the package\_info may be omitted.
 In this case, the latest version will be installed.

 ### REMOVE

 Uninstalls a specified package.

-    remove( package_name:string ): error-code
+    remove( name:string ): error_code

-Where package\_name is the name of the package to be uninstalled.
+Where 'name' is the name of the package to be uninstalled.

 ## DATA

 ### PACKAGE INFO

-package-info := A hash value that defines a package.
+package\_info := A hash value that defines a package.
 It has the following
 structure:

     (